Master of Science (M.S.)

 eatrightpro.org/acend

-To become a Registered Dietician, a student must complete a minimum of a bachelor’s degree at a U.S. regionally accredited university or college, as well as ACEND-approved course work.
+To become a Registered Dietitian, a student must complete a minimum of a bachelor’s degree at a U.S. regionally accredited university or college, as well as ACEND-approved course work.
 Students must also complete an ACEND-accredited supervised practice program at a healthcare facility, community agency or food service corporation, or as part of undergraduate or graduate student study.

-The combined Master of Science in Health and Human Performance, with a concentration in nutrition and wellness, and Dietetic Internship at McNeese provides this required supervised practice component.
 Once both the Dietetic Internship and the Master of Science degree are completed, students will receive a verification statement and be eligible to take the Registration Examination for Dietitians, administered by the Commission on Dietetic Registration.
 In the state of Louisiana, once an individual obtains the Registered Dietitian credential, they can apply for state licensure.

 Program outcome measures are available to the public and prospective students upon request.